Infamous (2006 film): Plot

-In late 1959, Truman Capote is a celebrated author who is enormously popular in New York City society for both his writing achievements as well as for his wit and fashion flair.
+In late 1959, Truman Capote, a celebrated author, largely popular in New York City society for both his writing achievements and for "his wit and fashion flair."
 Openly gay and flamboyant, Capote spends much of his time with "the Swans", a group of aristocratic women including Slim Keith and Babe Paley, who share gossip with him.
 Unbeknownst to the Swans, Capote plans to use their gossip in a book titled Answered Prayers.
 However, Capote puts the planned book on hold after reading an article about the murder of a farming family in Holcomb, Kansas, in the back pages of the New York Times.

 Curious as to how the residents would react to a brutal massacre in their midst, the author and his friend, Nelle Harper Lee, travel to Holcomb so Capote can interview people for a magazine article.
 However, once there, he realizes there might be enough material for what he eventually describes as a "nonfiction novel".
 However, his offbeat behavior both amuses and dismays the locals.
 The KBI's lead detective on the case, Alvin Dewey, is uncomfortable with Capote's dress and demeanor and refuses to cooperate.
 Capote eventually wins over the people of Holcomb with personal anecdotes about celebrities like Humphrey Bogart and ultimately gets the information he needs for his book.

 Richard Hickock and Perry Smith are arrested for the murders and sentenced to death, but a lengthy period of appeals begins.
 Permission is given to Capote to interview them in their cells.
-He is able to convince Hickok to give him information about the murders in exchange for book royalties that could go to his children from a former marriage, but Smith is not interested in the idea of money, as there is no one for him to give it to.
+He is able to convince Hickock to give him information about the murders in exchange for book royalties that could go to his children from a former marriage, but Smith is not interested in the idea of money, as there is no one for him to give it to.
 Capote repeatedly attempts to gain Smith's trust and fails.
 He empathizes with the convicted killer's unhappy childhood, and Smith's remorseful manner, artistic skills, and obvious intelligence impress him.
 When Smith learns that both of their mothers committed suicide, he begins to trust Capote.